KiDS-1000: Weak lensing and intrinsic alignment around luminous red galaxies: Modelling the signal with the halo model

 \subsection{The galaxy-matter power spectrum}

 Given a prescription for the HOD (Sect.~\ref{subsec:hod}) and the set of ingredients introduced in Sect.~\ref{subsec:halo_model}, it is possible to build the correlation functions between the matter density field and a continuous galaxy field, as well as their auto-correlations.
-As such relations involve convolutions, for computational reasons it is convenient to work in Fourier space and then transform the quantities back to real space.
+As such relations involve convolutions, for computational reasons, it is convenient to work in Fourier space and then transform the quantities back to real space.
 We thus present them in Fourier space, as they are implemented this way in the code.

-One of the main advantages of the halo model is its separate treatment of the correlation that arise between the galaxies/matter within the halo, which leads to the so called 1-halo term, and the correlation between those that belong to different haloes, the 2-halo term.
+One of the main advantages of the halo model is its separate treatment of the correlation that arise between the galaxies and matter within the halo, which leads to the so called one-halo term, and the correlation between those that belong to different halos, namely, the two-halo term.
 As a general result, the full power spectrum is

 regardless whether we are describing the clustering of galaxies, of dark matter or the matter-galaxy correlation.